aadvxe/AI-powered-portfolio/README.md

 2.  **Remote RAG**:
     - Triggered for complex questions (e.g., "Do you have experience with Real-time AI?").
-    - Sends query to server -> Embeds Query -> Performs Cosine Similarity Search (`match_documents` function in Postgres) -> Retrieves top 5 chunks.
+    - Sends query to server -> Embeds Query -> Performs Cosine Similarity Search (`match_documents` function in Postgres) -> Retrieves top 8 chunks.
     - **Latency**: ~800ms - 1.5s.

 ### 4. Generation & Streaming

-The retrieved context is fed into **Geneini 2.5 Flash-Lite** with a strict system prompt:
+The retrieved context is fed into **Gemini 2.5 Flash-Lite** with a strict system prompt:

 > "You are an AI assistant for Rangga's portfolio.
 You must answer strictly based on the provided context."